 You could easily get to the Guinness Storehouse early afternoon after visiting all of the above in the morning and grabbing something to eat and I thoroughly recommend booking your ticket before your trip.
 It requires a bit of planning and there are fewer chances to be spontaneous.
 But you don’t actually have to turn up at a specific time, just a specific date.
 And you get to miss the inevitable queues and waltz right in!

 The Guinness Storehouse is a ran like a well-oiled machine.
 They’ve clearly being doing this so long that they’ve got the whole tourist/tour/exhibition down pat.
 The storehouse tour lets you walk around at your leisure.
 You learn all about the ingredients, the brewing process, the history of the beer and the brewery.
 Because we were there over St Patrick’s Day weekend, we were treated to a taste of the West Indian brew which has a much higher alcohol percentage.
 And some river dancing with traditional Irish music.
 And of course that free pint at the top bar with panoramic views over the City.
+If you’re partial to a pint of the dark stuff, check out some other famous pubs in Dublin you can visit.

 I’ll be completely honest, Guinness isn’t my bag.
 I’d never tried it before and, since my first ever pint was poured straight from the source, I doubt I’d like it anywhere else.
 It’s just got a bit of a coffee-y after taste.
 Though no one seems to agree with me on this.
 Sigh.
 The tour was about €18 but like I said, it’s a well-oiled machine so you won’t be disappointed.
 And there is literally everything you could possibly want covered with the Guinness logo in the gift shop.
 Literally.
 I bought my boyfriend a Guinness glass shaped candle.